YinJC/uk-tex-faq/FAQ-moren9.md

----
-layout: page
-title: How to break the 9-argument limit
+# How to break the 9-argument limit
----

 If you think about it, you will realise that Knuth's command definition syntax: